 Howard established the first farm in Ruby Valley and befriended the local Indians, learning their language and customs.
 Egan’s ability to speak the Goshute language largely accounted for his success in getting along with the Indians over the years.
 He treated Indians fairly, and taught and baptized a large number of them.

 Consequently, during the April 1875 General Conference Egan was called on a Lamanite mission.
 He is credited with converting over 300 Goshute Indians.
 He also taught them farming skills, how to work for themselves, and encouraged character traits of honesty and industry.
 He was a true friend to the Indians, many of whom came to him for counsel, and some of whom named their sons after him.
 A large number of Howard’s unusual, humorous, and dangerous Indian experiences are recorded in his diary, published in the book Pioneering the West.

 In The Spotlight

 SAVE THE DATE!!!200th Jubilee Celebration of the Birth of Major Howard Egan!

 Friday, June 12th: a fun “learn about Howard Egan” EDUCATION DAY (Morning: walk the Mormon Trail.
 Afternoon: visit Egan Sites in Salt Lake City.
-Evening 7-9pm: “Egan Symposium” at the LDS Conference Center Theatre.)
+Evening 7-9pm: “Egan Symposium” at the new SLC Viridian Events Center.)
 For more “Egan Education Day” details – click HERE.